 Life has thrown a few of those dreams at me.
-And at the end of each one, the pot of gold has been glistening at the end of the rainbow.
-So I guess with that life experience I know that by pushing through the nightmares, the anxiety and self-doubt, I will reap the unknowing rewards at the end.
+And each one has seen me grow.
+So I guess with the benefit of life experience I know that by pushing through the nightmares, the anxiety and self-doubt, I will reap the unknowing rewards at the end.

 Or I could fail!
 That’s an option too.

-I don’t even know where this dream came from.
+I don’t even know where the idea to walk the Camino came from.
 Or why it has.
-I just know that it has arrived, settled into my gut, and doesn’t seem to be leaving anytime soon.
+I just know that it arrived, settled into my gut, and doesn’t seem to be leaving anytime soon.

 I want to walk the Camino de Santiago.
 All 800 km from St Jean Pied-de-Port in France to Santiago de Compostela in Spain.
 An 800 km walk across Northern Spain!!

 When should I walk the Camino

 It’s my birthday at the end of the month.
 Just another birthday when I turn 48.
 But it has got me thinking that my 50th is not that far away.
 And what better way to celebrate the big 5 0 than with an 800 km walk?
 Hahahahahahaha (hear the hysterical laughter?)

 Like I said I don’t know where the dream came from or why it has decided to stay, but it has.
 But I think I will honour it.
 The most significant lesson I have learnt in this lifetime has been to listen to my gut feeling and to go with the flow.

 For those of you that don’t know what the Camino is, I suggest you watch “The Way” with Martin Sheen and Emilio Estevez.
 A good movie and one that a lot of “pilgrims” have watched before their trek across Spain.